Amey-Thakur/Amey-Thakur.github.io/content/posts/2021-09-22-optimizing-stock-trading-strategy-with-reinforcement-learning/index.md

 *   **Types of deep learning algorithms**
     Different architectures may be applied depending on the complexity of the environment and data.

-### Steps to Create and Deploy Model

-1. Import necessary libraries.
-2. Load the dataset.
-3. Perform exploratory data analysis.
-4. Create an environment.
-5. Prepare the data.
-6. Train the model.
-7. Test the model.
-8. Evaluate the model.
-9. Deploy the model.

 ---